-This plan serves as the guidance document for vegetation maintenance in Eastern Region Area 3 for the 2020 growing season.
-It identifies priority locations and prescribes treatments for accomplishing safety and weed control objectives through a combination of integrated, seasonally-timed control measures.
+This plan serves as the guidance document for vegetation maintenance in South Central Region Area 3 for the 2022 growing season.
+It identifies priority locations and prescribes treatments for accomplishing safety and weed control objectives through the use of a combination of seasonally-timed control measures.
 Each year's actions are designed as part of a coordinated multi-year strategy to minimize roadside maintenance requirements wherever possible.
 This plan also accounts for specific locations where maintenance tactics are adjusted due to environmental issues, neighboring properties, local partnerships, or restoration work done through WSDOT design and construction.

-The information contained in this plan document can be geographically referenced by crews in the field using iPads and the Highway Activity Tracking System (HATS).
-Accomplishments and results will also be tracked geographically through this new system, providing site specific reference of historic actions and results.
+The information contained in this plan document can be geographically referenced by crews in the field using iPads and the agency's Highway Activity Tracking System (HATS).
+Accomplishments and results are also tracked geographically through this system, providing site specific reference of historic actions and results.
 This development in WSDOT maintenance management will greatly improve the agency's success in properly executing planned actions, monitoring and documenting results of treatments, and in measuring cost and results over time.